neurofractal/PACmeg/README.md

 ![Imgur](http://i.imgur.com/XkNWkZn.png)

-## These scripts correspond to the manuscript
+## These scripts correspond to the manuscript:

 **Seymour, Kessler & Rippon (2017).
 The Detection of Phase Amplitude Coupling During Sensory Processing.
 In prep.**